 }

-/* Span one item across two columns */
+/* Span a featured item across 2 columns */

 grid-column: span 2;